Skip to content

 Ensure you have your private key and a full certificate chain in PEM format.
 If you're using Let's Encrypt, this will be the privkeyXX.pem and fullchainXX.pem files.
 For other certificate providers, consult their documentation.

-First, access the Embedded Cluster's shell:
+First, access the NetBox Enterprise shell:

 /var/lib/embedded-cluster/bin/netbox-enterprise shell